stevecoombs/tictactoe/README.md

-# tictactoe
+tictactoe

+basic Tic Tac Toe game.
+Goal is to have the computer/AI make it impossible to win.
+It should always either win or tie.

-copy/pasted html and css. basically just playing with the javascript.
+I copy/pasted ther html and css. basically just playing with the javascript.